maikelordaz/Takadao-assesment-test/README.md

 2. Check Effects Interactions

 When calling an external address, the calling contract also transfers the control flow to the external entity, who is now can execute any inheritance code, in case it is another contract.
 In case when the external entity is a malicious contract can return an unexpected state to the initial contract.
 One of the most common attack vectors is a reentrancy attack, in which the malicious contract is reentering the initial contract before the external call is finished, this was part of the most prominent hack in Ethereum history the DAO exploit.
-This vulnerability is not present in other software enviroments, making it hard to avoid for developers not familiarized with smart contract development.
+This vulnerability can cost a lot of money for investors.
 This pattern combine with the one discused above provide a safe solution to re-entrancy attacks.
-Use this pattern when:
+I try to use this pattern when:

 -   Can not avoid to hand over the control to an external entity
 -   Want to guard your smart contract to re-entrancy attacks

 To succesfully apply this pattern all internal state must be fully up to date before external interactions.
-This means that state variables should be updated before external calls, for example the balance of a user should be updated and then you make the transfer, if you apply the Secure Ether Transfer explained above there is no problem with this, because if something fails everything will be reverted included the balances updates.
+This means that state variables should be updated before external calls, for example the balance of a user should be updated and then you make the transfer, if I already applied the Secure Ether Transfer explained above there is no problem with this, because if something fails everything will be reverted included the balances updates.
+This also give some design pattern to remember when writing smart contracts

+My reason to select this two security patterns is that when they are applied together in a correct manner they help to avoid any exploits and vulnerabilities, also they make me to always write the same way this also reduce the errors when coding.
+It is necesary to always check if ether was send (or any token) and this two patterns ensure that

 [top](#web3-smart-contract-developer-assessment-tests)